OpenRowingCommunity/c2bluetooth/docs/API.md

 ### External Concepts

+#### Data Identifiers
+Concept2 exposes many different pieces of data via the bluetooth interface.
+Some of these pieces of data are advertised in multiple different places in Concept2's bluetooth API.
+Therefore `c2bluetooth` has assigned each data point an identifier to both simplify and abstract the external API ("I want this data, I dont carewhich path it comes from") and also to make it easier to create internal processes that can intelligently determine the best/most efficient path to retrieve each specific data point from the erg.

+These identifiers are loosely in the following format:

+`<data scope>.<data point name>[.<differentiator>]`

+This format aims to capture the purpose, timing, and/or other attributes of a particular datapoint as there are often cases where the same datapoint is available at different resolutions (such as distance, for which data is provided on a whole-piece, split/interval, and per-stroke basis).
+Here is a breakdown of what each of these naming segments means:

+**Data Scope** is intended to be a general indicator of the granularity and frequency data is available.
+These generally align with the groupings of data exposed by the erg from Concept2 specification documents.
+The scope can have the following values (ordered from most to least frequently updated):

+`general` - This scope was created as a somewhat special-case category by c2bluetooth for a couple general-purpose data points such as elapsed time, total distance, and machine type that arent really specific to any other scope.
+This has no substantial grounding in concept2 specification documents.
+`status` - Used for data that is sent at periodic time interval independently of any particular stroke (such as remaining distance, time, heart rate etc.)
+`stroke` - Used for data that is associated with a specific stroke (such as drive length, drive time, and recovery time).
+`segment` - Used for data that is available at the completion of a split or interval within a workout (such as the time, distance, speed .etc measured during that split/interval).
+`workout`

+When data is present in more one scope, its scope value is decided arbitratily to be the one that is more specific or makes the most logical sense.
 #### Model Objects
 This is a gairly general group of classes that represent various indoor rowing concepts (in the form of objects).
 Some examples of classses in this category are the `Ergometer` and `Workout` classes.
 Unlike Data Objects, they are intended to be able to enable bidirectional data flow.
 For example, an `Ergometer` object may have properties for getting data (such as Data Objects) but also may contain methods like `sendWorkout()` that allow you to provide a `Workout` object to set up on the erg. `Workout` objects could also be returned by other methods as a way to represent a workout.